plone/training/docs/mastering-plone/installation.md

 - Load balancing to make best use of multiple core CPUs and even multiple servers.
 - Optimizing cache headers and Plone's internal caching schemes with plone.app.caching.

-And, you will need to learn strategies for efficient backup and log file rotation.
+And you will need to learn strategies for efficient backup and log file rotation.

 All these topics are introduced in [Guide to deploying and installing Plone in production](https://docs.plone.org/manage/deploying/index.html).